-Starting from Fall 2020 we give two mandatory courses in Accounting and Financial Management at the bachelor program at SSE.
-The first course, given in the second period of the first semester is Accounting I. The second course, given in the first period of the third semester is Accounting II.
+Starting from Fall 2020 we give two mandatory courses in Accounting and Financial Management at the bachelor program in business and economics at SSE.
+The first course, given in the second period of the first semester is BE301 Accounting I: Understanding Financial Reports [BE301].
+The second course, given in the first period of the third semester is BE302 Accounting II: Analysing performance [BE302].
 Both courses are held in English and are worth 6 ECTS.
-More information about these courses will be published soon.

 In the bachelor program in business and economics, we also offer a specialization in Accounting and Financial Management.
 Our specialization has, for many years, been the most popular specialization at SSE with more than half of all SSE students applying.
 We offer two specialization courses (631 Financial Reporting and Financial Markets and 632 Performance measurement and business control), and a bachelor thesis course (639 BSc Theses within Accounting and Financial Management), all held in English.
 In these courses we build on the knowledge acquired during the first two years of study but go both deeper and wider.
 The course “Financial Reporting and Financial Markets” takes an external perspective of the firm.
 It covers more complex financial accounting issues and is designed to give students tools for performing financial analysis and corporate valuations on the basis of an informed use of financial accounting reports.
 During the course, students get to construct a financial planning model for a listed company, where knowledge in financial accounting, financial analysis, and corporate valuation is practically applied.
 The course “Performance measurement and business control” takes an internal perspective of the firm and discusses and analyses management control systems.
 The course covers issues like corporate governance, the organization's internal structure in the form of responsibility centers, transfer pricing, strategic planning, economic value added, performance management and the balanced scorecard.
 These issues are important since management control failures can lead to large financial losses, reputation damage and possibly even to organizational failure.